llongc/Online-Auction/18README.txt

 which is two items are same when they have same condition, type, connectivities, connector size, color and use.
 We also have this definition in our jsp code as comment when we implement this rule.

-3. Even though we have 3 persons, Liqin Long as the leader did the majority works and cover most of our project, also offers a lot help to Shenghan Hu during work on project.